dovudinhkhiem0905/CS429_project/README.md

 We welcome contributions to this project.
 Please fork the repository, make your changes, and submit a pull request for review.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Authors

 - **Khiem Do** - *Initial work* - [dovudinhkhiem0905](https://github.com/dovudinhkhiem0905)

-## Acknowledgments

-- Professor Panchal, for guidance throughout the development process.
-- The CS 429 class of Spring 2024, for their collaborative efforts and feedback.